NLog/NLog/CONTRIBUTING.md

 Please provide the following information:
 - The current NLog version
 - Any current work-arounds
-- Example of the config when implemented
+- Example of the config when implemented.
+Please use [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks).
 - Pull requests and unit tests are welcome!

 Questions
 ----
 Please provide the following information:
 - The current NLog version
-- The current config (file content or API calls)
+- The current config (file content or API calls).
+Please use [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks).
 - If relevant: the current result
 - If relevant: the expected result